 Unusual circumstances may give a student sufficient grounds to petition for a variance to specifically stated programs and requirements.
 Should a student believe he/she has such grounds, the student should submit a petition form to the appropriate Program Chair.
-That Program Chair, in consultation with the Graduate Council, will make a recommendation to the Director of Graduate Programming.
+That Program Chair, in consultation with the Graduate Council, will make a recommendation to the full faculty.